gscept/nebula/README.md

 #### Setup config

-1. `./fips set config vulkan-win64-vs2019-debug` in your project directory
+1. `./fips set config vulkan-win64-vs2022-debug` in your project directory, alternatively vs2019 or vs2017, depending on your version

 #### Set environment variables